Free shipping (DE) - 30 days return policy

 What are the risks and disadvantages associated with blue light?

-Problem number 2: Eye fatigue
+Problem number 2: The fatigue of your eyes

 Problem number 4: Severe eye diseases up to blindness